mikestepanov/electron-example/README.md

    - a valid phone number, non-digits are automatically filtered, hyphens are automatically added
    - a valid 6-digit code, non-digits are automatically filtered
    - user first and last name should be more than 2 characters long
-6) based on the requirement, one conversation is sufficient
-   - during the interview conversation we were talking about custom-based WebSocket application at Vama
+6) during the interview conversation we were talking about custom-based WebSocket application at Vama
-   - since I was a bit rusty with websockets, I decided to add them here:
    - as a bonus I implemented a small WebSocket server with Socket.IO
 7) On last page of the onboarding, the client will emit user data with `creatingNewUser` to the server:
    - In response, the server will emit new users ID with `newUserCrated`, this will be our placebo 'auth token'